wingfieldjeff/jeffreywingfield.me/content/cv/cv.md

 draft: false
 ---

 # Summary
-IT Security Engineer with 5 years experience in IT.
+<summary style= "background-color: #312fb6">IT Security Engineer with 5 years experience in IT.
-Excited to talk about anything homelab, linux, RPA, or 3D printing.
+Excited to talk about anything homlab, linux, RPA, or 3D printing.</summary>

 # Experience
 Bonterra